Resentment In Recovery

 Hanging onto resentments is the same as allowing that muck and grime to build up in the engine, but it occurs invisibly, in your mind.
 The craziest part of all?
 Most people are completely unaware that this is happening with each negative experience and new resentment.
 Like me, they push those feelings down, pretending the person they resent no longer exists.
 Then they sit, wondering why they are so miserable.
 You only realize how massive an impact these resentments are making once you let them go.
 What a concept!

-I’m sure you’ve felt resentment toward your family before.
+I’m sure you’ve felt resentment before.
 Maybe you were disappointed in their actions or maybe you didn’t understand why they acted the way they did.
 Perhaps you thought that you deserved better treatment.
 Whatever the reason, hanging onto this stuff only hurts you, not the other person.

-When Do I Feel Resentful Towards My Family?
+When Do I Feel Resentful Towards My Family & Other People?

 You probably experience resentment when: